Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 The snippet above references an icon called `lw-pushpin` and an icon style of `demo`, rather than the `default` style.

-The application must therefore use the corresponding icon style, which in this example is simply called `demo`.
+The application must refer to the corresponding icon style, which in this example is simply called `demo`.

 ```xml
 <metadata>